-We are open from: 8:00 a.m. to 1:00 p.m.
+The cafeteria is open from: 10:00 a.m. to 1:00 p.m.
 Mon. thru Fri.
-Closed on Holidays
+(Closed on Holidays and school breaks)

 Breakfast, coffee, bentos, sandwiches, salads, and desserts are available in the morning and daily lunch specials are ready at 11:00 a.m.
 Food is also available in the Bookstore for purchase.